-A large selection of high-demand LFS monthly and annual average time series is available through CANSIM, Statistics Canada's electronic online database.
+A large selection of high-demand LFS monthly and annual average time series is available from CANSIM, Statistics Canada's electronic online database (www.statcan.ca/english/CANSIM/).
 Series are updated at the time of release, and revised when appropriate.